Basnett History, Family Crest & Coats of Arms

-Normans that came to England following their Conquest of England in 1066.
+The Basnett family has descended through the lines of the ancient Normans that came to England following their Conquest of England in 1066.
 The Basnett name reveals that an early member was a person of small stature having derived from the Old English word bas, meaning of low stature.
-CITATION[CLOSE]

 Early Origins of the Basnett family